A lack of sound advice and a minefield of regulatory issues are adding to the stress of moving older Australians into aged care.

 For-profit providers dominate the inner-metro areas of Australia and make up 39.1 per cent of the market, according to government statistics.
 Not-for-profits (religious, charitable and community-based providers) are responsible for 56.3 per cent of operational residential-care places, and government providers responsible for 4.6 per cent.

-Through the maze
+Through the aged care maze

 The journey into aged care often begins suddenly – a parent or partner has a fall, or succumbs to a sudden illness, meaning they can no longer live independently.